 children to English schools, and generally took part in whatever material

-benefits the missionaries offered, such as food blankets and clothing."
+benefits the missionaries offered, such as food, blankets, and clothing."
 The

 nearly a century later.[ii]

 Politics also played a role in the mission movement.
 Thomas Jefferson instituted policies known as the Civilization Program.
 He envisioned gradually "civilizing" the Native Americans, privatizing their property, and attaining their land for further white settlement.
 The program provided funding to applicants, mainly missions and Indian Agents, to purchase agricultural tools, clothing, and other necessities.
 According to the National Park Service, "The civilization program promoted commercial agriculture, Christianity, an alteration in the gender-based divisions of labor among Indians, and, most importantly, private ownership of land."
 The government believed if Native Americans adapted to farming they would forgo their hunting traditions and be more willing to cede their surplus lands.
-Not all missions used funding from the civilization program, in fact, many operated solely on donations.
+Not all missions aquired funding from the civilization program, in fact, many operated solely on donations.
 Mission operations essentially mirrored those of the Civilization Program.
 Through donations and annuities, they purchased farming equipment, hogs and cattle, spinning wheels, and numerous other provisions.
 However, the end goals of the government Civilization Program and the end goals of the individual missions differed greatly.
 The government's main goal was land confiscation and territorial control.
 The government even encouraged local traders and merchants to run up Native American debt so that they would have to sell their lands as payment.
 The missionaries, however, were not interested in the Native's land.
 All three missions in this exhibit argued that spreading Christianity through teaching Native Americans English, and transforming their lifestyles to resemble white society was done to ensure their survival in Ohio.
 Native Americans, in turn, were reluctant to trust the motives of either entity.
 They feared losing their sense of cultural identity as well as losing their homes.
 Ultimately, the Native Americans lacked the military, political, and economic power to fight back against the powerful American government.[iii]

 To understand the context under which the missions in Ohio operated it is important to review the history of conflict in the Ohio territory and the impact of land treaties.
 Prior to the Revolution, the Ohio territory was Native lands.
 French and British traders were present throughout the territory but the land was not yet accessible to homesteading settlers.
 Land opened to settlers in Ohio and the surrounding territories once the Northwest Ordinance passed in 1787.
 Numerous battles ensued in the following decades including the Battle of Wabash where a group of Native Americans defeated St. Clair's army.
 In response, Anthony Wayne attacked and defeated the Western Confederacy at Fallen Timbers which resulted in the Treaty of Greenville (1795).
 The treaty ceded all Native lands in Southern and Eastern Ohio to the United States as well as much of their lands in Indiana and Michigan territory.

 A resistance movement arose shortly before the War of 1812 led by Tecumseh and his brother Tenskwatawa, also known as the Prophet.
 They preached Native American unity against white civilization and customs.
-Together they created a Native American Confederacy conprised of individuals from numerous Tribes throughout the old northwest all the way to Florida.
+Together they created a Native American Confederacy conprised of individuals from numerous Tribes throughout the old northwest all the way south to Florida.
 Their forces were defeated by William Henry Harrison's troops at the Battle of Tippecanoe in 1811 and Tecumseh’s confederacy temporarily dissapated.
 Tecumseh rallied an even larger confederacy during the War of 1812 and joined forces with the British against the Americans.
 After a series of battles, they were ultimately defeated at the Battle of the Thames in 1813.
 The remaining Native groups signed the treaties of Maumee Rapids (1817) and St. Mary's (1818) which further restricted their land holdings in Ohio.
 After the Indian Removal Act was passed in 1830, all Native groups remaining in Ohio were coerced into signing removal treaties and were forcibly relocated west of the Mississippi River by the year 1842.
 These battles and land grabs set the scene for the missions in Ohio.
-Native communities were constantly under the threat of losing their land and their cultural identity due to the opening of the Northwest territory to non-native settlers.[iv]
+Native communities were constantly under the threat of losing their land and their cultural identity due to the opening of the Northwest territory to American settlers.[iv]

 Note: Most of what we know today about the interactions between missionaries and Ohio's Indian population comes from documents that contain the cultural biases of missionaries.
 A majority of the surviving primary source documents were recorded by the missionaries themselves.
 Therefore, these brief histories of the three missions tell the stories of their intentions, but not how the Native Americans themselves felt about the missions or how it affected their culture.